barajale/MarinePowerDynamics.jl/README.md

 ---
 ### Installation Issues

-If you're attemping to add this package to an existing Julia environment and encounter issues, try the following:
+If you're attempting to add this package to an existing Julia environment and encounter issues, try the following:

 ```julia